wswmsword/navbar-s/README_EN.md

 // component/element
 <Item><button>Trigger 1</button></Item>
 // render prop
-<Item>{props => <button {...props}>Trigger 1</button>}</Item>
+<Item>{(props, isOpen) => <button {...props}>Trigger 1</button>}</Item>
 ```

-Using a render prop approach may be more helpful for understanding the code, but it is not as concise as directly passing in a component.
-The render prop provides essential information, including events and ARIA labels.
+The render prop approach may help with understanding the code better, but it is not as concise as passing the component directly.
+The first argument of the render prop contains necessary information such as events and ARIA labels, while the second argument indicates the expanded or collapsed state.

 `<Item>` inside `<Content>` has its children serve as a content panel.
 The children can either be a component/element or a render prop: